jharwell/sierra/docs/src/plugins/storage/index.rst

 Select the CSV format for all data I/O in stages 3-5.
 This storage plugin can be selected via ``--storage=storage.csv``.
 This is the default storage type which SIERRA will use if none is specified on the cmdline.

+Since this plugin produces ``pd.DataFrame`` objects, it is suitable for processing numeric data.

 .. versionchanged:: 1.3.28